 When the project is taken up as a Government initiative there are two ways the projects can be implemented.
-One is - Mumbai Metro Rail Corporation Ltd. (MMRC) /MMRDA handling the project directly with the help of General Consultants (G.C.).
+One is MMRDA handling the project directly with the help of General Consultants (G.C.).
 Further bilateral lending agencies generally insist of international consultants to engage as G.C. for assisting for the implementation of the project.
 International G.C. is required for planning, design, drawing up specifications, preparation of tender documents, finalization of contract and supervision of the project during execution.
 To engage the G.C. globally tenders would be necessary.
 For finalizing such a global contract and positioning the Consultants itself takes about 9 to 12 months.
 G.C. will generally cost about 31⁄2 to 4% of the project cost.
-Even if G.C. is engaged, still MMRC/MMRDA will need a fairly big organisation to oversee the G.C. work.
-It will be difficult for MMRC/MMRDA to mobilize required technical persons with experience and knowledge and the establishment cost of MMRC/MMRDA itself would be about another 31⁄2 to 4%.
+Even if G.C. is engaged, still MMRDA will need a fairly big organisation to oversee the G.C. work.
+It will be difficult for MMRDA to mobilize required technical persons with experience and knowledge and the establishment cost of MMRDA itself would be about another 31⁄2 to 4%.
 Thus about 7 to 8% of the project cost will be spent on total establishment alone.

-The 2nd option is MMRC/MMRDA for this project can be a very small lean and efficient organization responsible for land acquisition and mobilization of funds.
+The 2nd option is MMRDA for this project can be a very small lean and efficient organization responsible for land acquisition and mobilization of funds.
 The entire Metro project can be entrusted on turnkey basis and on deposit terms to an experienced organization such as DMRC who has the experience and track record and competency of technical manpower.
 DMRC is implementing on similar basis Jaipur Metro for Rajasthan Government and Kochi Metro for Kerala Government and Greater Noida Metro project for the Greater Noida Authority.
-The same way the D.N.
-Nagar to Mandal Corridor can also be handed over to DMRC on a turnkey basis for implementation.
+Similarly Dahisar (E) to D.N.
+Nagar Corridor (Line-2A) is handed over to DMRC on a turnkey basis for implementation.
+The same way the Swami Samarth Nagar to Vikhroli (EEH) Corridor can be handed over to DMRC on a turnkey basis for implementation.
 DMRC generally charges 6% of the project cost for the total turnkey implementation.
 This will be the cheapest and quickest way of completing the project in time.